Use with Chat

 A RAG-powered chat follows this sequence:

-2. Your app calls UnRAG to retrieve relevant chunks
+Your app calls Unrag to retrieve relevant chunks based on the question.

-3. Your app builds a prompt with the chunks as context
+Your app formats the chunks as context and builds a system prompt.

-5. The LLM response is streamed back to the user
+The LLM response is streamed back to the user for a better experience.

 Here's a minimal implementation: